malloydata/malloy/docs/_src/language/nesting.md

-# What is a "Turtle?"
+# What is an "Aggregating Subquery?"

-Turtles are queries nested in other queries.
-The technical name for what a turtle is doing is "aggregating subgquery--in Malloy, it is an object which has a name, and transforms a shape.
-"Aggregating subquery" is a bit of a mouthful, so we call it a turtle.
-The word comes from the philosophical phrase [Turtles All The Way Down](https://en.wikipedia.org/wiki/Turtles_all_the_way_down).
+Aggregating Subqueries are queries nested in other queries.
+In Malloy, it is an object which has a name, and transforms a shape.
+"Aggregating subquery" is a bit of a mouthful, so we often refer to it as "nesting a query."

-A turtle utilizes a named query, which might look like this when defined in the model, or within a query:
+An Aggregating Subquery utilizes a Named Query, which might look like this when defined in the model, or within a query:

 ```malloy
   airports_by_facility is (reduce